Goth subculture: School shootings

 In the weeks following the 1999 Columbine High School massacre, media reports about the teen gunmen, Eric Harris and Dylan Klebold, portrayed them as part of a gothic cult.
 An increased suspicion of goth subculture subsequently manifested in the media.
 This led to a moral panic over teen involvement in goth subculture and a number of other activities, such as violent video games.
 Harris and Klebold had initially been thought to be members of "The Trenchcoat Mafia"; an informal club within Columbine High School.
 Later, such characterizations were considered incorrect.

 Media reported that the gunman in the 2006 Dawson College shooting in Montreal, Quebec, Kimveer Singh Gill, was interested in goth subculture.
 Gill's self-professed love of Goth culture was the topic of media interest, and it was widely reported that the word "Goth", in Gill's writings, was a reference to the alternative industrial and goth subculture rather than a reference to gothic rock music.
 Gill, who committed suicide after the attack, wrote in his online journal: "I'm so sick of hearing about jocks and preps making life hard for the goths and others who look different, or are different".
-Gill described himself in his profile on Vampirefreaks.com as "...
-Trench ... the Angel of Death" and he stated that "Metal and Goth kick ass".
-An image gallery on Gill's Vampirefreaks.com blog had photos of him pointing a gun at the camera or wearing a long black trench coat.

 Mick Mercer stated that Gill was "not a Goth.
 Never a Goth.
 The bands he listed as his chosen form of ear-bashing were relentlessly metal and standard grunge, rock and goth metal, with some industrial presence".
 Mercer stated that "Kimveer Gill listened to metal", "He had nothing whatsoever to do with Goth" and further commented "I realise that like many Neos [neophyte], Kimveer Gill may even have believed he somehow was a Goth, because they're [Neophytes] only really noted for spectacularly missing the point".